 There were more than a thousand people working on the project, but few knew what they were building.
 One of them was Joseph Sorota, who became part of the inner circle as employee No. 5.
-He might have been the last member of the team.
-“Our colleagues called us the Hush-Hush Boys,” Sorota told GE Reports during a visit at his retirement home in Florida in 2016, 10 months before his death.
+“Our colleagues called us the Hush-Hush Boys,” Sorota told GE Reports during a visit at his retirement home in Florida in 2016, 10 months before he passed away at the age of 96.
 “We couldn’t talk to anyone about our work.
 They told us that we could be shot.”

 The Last Of The Hush-Hush Boys

 Sorota’s parents came to the U.S. from Rivne, now part of Ukraine.
 “My mother was 12 years old when her brother in America bought her a steerage ticket on the Titanic,” he said.
 “But the weather was bad in England and she missed the ship by two hours.”

 Like many Jewish immigrants, the Sorotas settled in the Boston neighborhood of Dorchester.
 Joseph showed a knack for all things mechanical from an early age, fixing machines and appliances for family and neighbors.
 “When he was 7 years old, he repaired a doctor’s cuckoo clock to settle a medical bill,” said his son Alan Sorota.